A multi-level analysis of data quality for formal software citation: Analyses

 \subsection{Database Accuracy}

-The fourth analysis investigates how well \emph{Direct Citations} are represented within scientific bibliographic databases.
+The fourth analysis investigates how well \emph{Direct Citations} are represented by publishers and especially within scientific bibliographic databases.
 There are several studies analyzing informal software mentions in scientific literature (see Section~\ref{sec:related_work}), while no large scale analyses of formal references has been performed.
-To implement such bibliometric analyses scientists typically employ large scale bibliographic databases.
-However, it is not clear how \emph{Direct Citations} are represented in such databases because the structure of software citations strongly varies from other scientific publications that are usually represented within them.
-Therefore, it is important to assess the quality with which such databases represent formal software references.
-For this purpose, it is quantitatively analyzed what information is available within the databases, whether the information is represented in a structured manner that would allows a systematic analysis, and whether the information provided within the database is correct.
+To implement such bibliometric analyses scientists typically employ large scale bibliographic databases, while the information of the databases is based on the information provided by scientific publishers, who need to mark up the metadata provided by authors in a suited manner.
+However, it is not clear how \emph{Direct Citations} are represented by both publishers and databases because the structure of software citations strongly varies from other scientific publications that are usually represented by them \citep{stall2023journal}.
+Regarding publishers, it is quantitatively analyzed how software citations are structured from the publishers side to assess the quality of the semantic representation.
+With respect to bibliographic databases, it is quantitatively analyzed what information is available within the databases, whether the information is represented in a structured manner that would allows a systematic analysis, and whether the information provided within the database is correct.
 For correctness it is considered whether the information from the originally provided reference differs from the information contained in a database, but also whether new information, which can potentially be added by a database, is correct.
 All aspects are examined for all individual references in comparison between the information provided by the publisher and the state of the art bibliographic databases Crossref and Semantic Scholar.

+This analyses is essential with respect to formal software citations because it allows to assess whether they can be systematically utilized by the scientific community based on the current infrastructure of publishers and bibliographic databases.
+This could, in turn, allow an extension and enhancement of current analyses of software citation.
+On the other hand, the analysis has the potential to gather insights in current short-comings of the representation of formal software citations and provide the basis to update the infrastructure of bibliographic data providers.